coreruleset/documentation/content/development/contribution_guidelines.md

 #### Matching the Entire Input String

 It is sometimes necessary to match the entire input string to ensure that it _exactly_ matches what is expected.
 It might be necessary to find the "edit" action transmitted by WordPress, for example.
-To avoid false positives on variations (e.g. "myedit", "the edit", "editable", etc.), the `^` caret and `$` dollar anchors can be used to indicate that an exact string is expected.
+To avoid false positives on variations (e.g., "myedit", "the edit", "editable", etc.), the `^` caret and `$` dollar anchors can be used to indicate that an exact string is expected.
 For example, to only match the _exact_ strings `edit` or `editpost`:

 ```python
 "@rx ^(?:edit|editpost)$